jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

 # Class Component Quiz

-This quiz tests you on your understanding of Class Components in React.
+This quiz tests your understanding of Class Components in React.

 ## The questions

 <quiz>
   <question>
-    <p>Is a constructor function and super method required when building a class
+  <p>Are a constructor function and a super method required when building a
-    component in React?</p>
+  class component in React?</p>
     <answer correct>No</answer>
     <answer>Yes</answer>
     <explanation>If you are not creating state or binding a method, the